degeneratehyperbola/MDs/prezka.md

 ---

 ## **Slide 9: The Prototype Experience**
-### **See MindWell in Action!**
+### **See Wellness Quest in Action!**
 - **Live Demo:**
   - [Show a quick demo of the app interface, highlighting key features.]

 - **User Testimonials:**
-  - "MindWell helped me find balance in my chaotic life!" - [Beta User]
+  - "Wellness Quest helped me find balance in my chaotic life!" - [Beta User]

 ---

 ## **Slide 10: Join Us on This Adventure!**
 ### **Call to Action**
 - **Be Part of the Change:**
-  - We invite you, the judges, to support MindWell in making mental health accessible and engaging for everyone!
+  - We invite you, the judges, to support Wellness Quest in making mental health accessible and engaging for everyone!

 - **Together, let’s turn the tide on mental health challenges!**